Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Task 9: Render a chart 🎓
-Write a query to find out how many records startswith "x" , per device ID (aggregated by device ID) and render a piechart.
+Write a query to find out how many records are present per event Type (aggregated by Type) and render a piechart.

 Example result:</br>
 <img src="/assets/images/pie.png" width="500">